As a sales leader, you might be wondering what to do with all that data in your CRM.

 Here are a few creative ideas to get you started:

-- Performance Alliances: Team-up your high performers with low performers and get them to work together.
+Performance Alliances.
+Team up your high performers with low performers and get them to work together.
 Encourage them to share new ideas.
 The duo with the most new sales at the end of the contest period wins.

 Come up with your own ideas by tapping into psychological triggers.
 Try and create competitive scenarios that encourage teamwork, not cutthroat backstabbing.

-Dashboards can indicate points of friction, leaky holes in the pipeline and areas that need improvement.
+Dashboards can indicate points of friction, holes in the pipeline and areas that need improvement.
 When these problems arise, it’s important to address them quickly.
 Fixing them will help you reach your quota.

-- Measure the same outcomes and compare them to the previous period.
+Measure the same outcomes and compare them to the previous period.

 Look at these as experiments.
-What will happen to outcome x if we do activity a instead of activity b?
+What will happen to outcome X if we do activity A instead of activity B?
 Apply any successful experiments to your future processes.

 It’s important to get your sales reps on board with every decision you make.
-Sure, you can explain your reasoning to make a case, and that may work…
+As Ryan Harwood, CEO of PureWow, says:

 Back your decisions up with data and demonstrate that your intentions are in the right place.
-This shows you’re using objective facts to drive your decision making, not gut feeling or a sense of entitlement.
+This shows you’re using objective facts to drive your decision-making, not gut feeling or a sense of entitlement.

 Some sales reps are high performers because they’re always looking to improve.
 This often leads to experimentation and trying out new things